 Sweet potatoes: Wherever these can be found they are usually excellent in taste and a very good starch; if the skins are smooth enough and healthy enough to be eaten, scrub them well with a brush and bake them; in this way the skin itself, which is highly nutritious, may also be eaten and forms a very delicious addition to the meal.
 Generally speaking a great deal of the valuable nutrients in food are found under the skin, not only in vegetables and fruits but also, I understand, in the skin of fowls and fish, so whenever possible, and tasty, the skin should be eaten.

 Yams: These are a staple food in many countries.
-The African yam is not the same thing at all as the yam that we associate in the southern part of the United States with being a deep orange-coloured sweet potato; it is a heavy root vegetable and has almost no sweet flavour but it can be used as a potato substitute—boiled, fried or mashed—and with a little experimenting can be a useful addition to one’s diet.
+The African yam is not the same thing at all as the yam that we associate in the southern part of the United States with being a deep orange-coloured sweet potato; it is a heavy root vegetable and has almost no sweet flavour but it can be used as a potato substitute—boiled, fried or mashed—and with a little experimenting can be a useful addition to ones diet.

 Flour: It is extraordinary how many different kinds of flour men have developed: maize, millet, plantain, cassava, bean, rice, yam—to mention only a few found in Africa alone.
 See what the people of the country do with these and copy it or adapt it to your own style of cooking.
 The method of making flour is much the same for all the grains or alternatively all the roots one uses; I have gone into a little detail here as a lone pioneer family in a village might find such information useful: to make a flour from yams, plantain, or cassava, peel and cut them into thin slices, soak in water overnight, drain and dry them thoroughly in the sun; they are then ready to be ground or pounded into a flour; beans or peas must be soaked, skinned, sun dried and similarly made into flour; grains need not be either soaked or sunned (grains have usually been sun dried at harvest time) but all earth and stones must be carefully picked out and the seeds pounded to flour with a pestle and a mortar—in daily use all over Africa—or given to a small local mill to grind up.
 The easiest way, of course, is to buy such flours ready-made from the villagers.
 Wheat flour is usually imported and is the white, ultra-refined flour used in our very unhealthy civilization; the village flours contain all the natural good of the food and are not over-refined or full of preservatives.

 Fats: The highest fuel (calorie) value per weight of any food is found in fats which are divided into two categories: the hard fats such as butter, lard, margarine and other solid vegetable fats—all of which in cooking terms come under the heading of shortening—and the liquid fats known as oils.
-There are a number of essential vitamins which can be absorbed by the body only if some fat is taken at the same time, Vitamin A being one of them.
-Without some fat in the diet one cannot either keep well or lose weight, two tablespoons of vegetable oil a day in one’s food being recommended as a minimum requirement in a reducing diet.
+There are a number of essential vitamins that can be absorbed by the body only if some fat is taken at the same time, Vitamin A being one of them.
+Without some fat in the diet one cannot either keep well or lose weight, two tablespoons of vegetable oil a day in ones food being recommended as a minimum requirement in a reducing diet.